Busuanga, Palawan: Chinese records

+Oral tradition

 Oral tradition has it, that the entire island of Busuanga was once the realm of a Cuyonon datu named Datu Macanas.
 The island was once part of the four jurisdictions of Cuyonon datus with the other three being Datu Magbanua who reigned over the Cuyo archipelago; Datu Cabaylo, who had Taytay; and surrounding islands and Datu Cabangon, who reigned over the south of Taytay.

-The town of Busuanga was created from the barrios of Concepcion, Salvacion, Busuanga, New Busuanga, Buluang, Quezon, Calawit, and Cheey of the town of Coron in 1950.